alfredomarinus/portfolio/Customer Churn Analysis/README.md

   - Medium risk customer if churn probability is between 60 % and 79 %
   - Low risk customer if churn probability is less than 60 %

-We also want to know features that contribute to this churn.
+We also want to know which features contribute to this churn.

 ## ATTRIBUTE INFORMATION
 - **RowNumber**: Row Numbers from 1 to 10000